electronsandstuff/easygdf/README.md

 print("Bx: {0}".format(screen["Bx"]))
 print("m: {0}".format(screen["m"]))
 ```
+All data is again returned as a dictionary with the screens and touts showing up as lists of dictionaries under the
+corresponding keys.

 Another common use of GDF files is in specifying initial particle distributions for GPT.
 Let's take a look at using the
 library's function for this task.
 ```python